-Here's a wild thought: what if that is our solution to truly making DEI how we operate and not just a set of frustrating projects?
+Here's a wild thought . . . what if that is our solution to truly making DEI how we operate and not just a set of frustrating projects?

-What if organizations could put these signs up across different business functions, little by little, as they figure out how to shift what once was?
+What if organizations could put these signs up across different functions of their business, little by little as they figure out how to shift what once was?